 Anti-convulsant treatment is associated with a high prevalence of reproductive dysfunction compared with age-matched non-epileptics.
 We examined the widely used anti-convulsants valproate (VPA) and carbamazepine (CBZ) for steroidal bioactivity using a ye

-Sader, M, McGrath, KC, Hill, M, Bradstock, K, Jimenez, M, Handelsman, D, Celermajer, DS & Heather, AK 2005, 'Androgen receptor gene expression in leucocytes is hormonally regulated: implications for gender differences in disease pathogenesis', Clinical Endocrinology, vol. 62, no. 1, pp. 56-63.View/Download from: UTS OPUS or Publisher's site
+Sader, M, McGrath, KC, Hill, M, Bradstock, K, Jimenez, M, Handelsman, D, Celermajer, DS & Heather, AK 2005, 'Androgen receptor gene expression in leucocytes is hormonally regulated: implications for gender differences in disease pathogenesis', Clinical Endocrinology, vol. 62, no. 1, pp. 56-63.View/Download from: Publisher's site

 There is evidence that male sex hormones influence the rate of progression of inflammatory and cardiovascular diseases.
 We have previously shown that human leucocytes and arterial cells isolated from male donors express more androgen receptor (AR) than t

 Wu, T, McGrath, KC & Heather, AK 2005, 'Cardiovascular disease in diabetic nephropathy patients: cell adhesion molecules as potential markers?', Vascular Health and Risk Management, vol. 1, no. 4, pp. 309-316.